wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==
+= 1.5 =
+* Using the new Klout API to fetch the Klout score

 = 1.4 =
 * add option to display or not display Klout and PeerIndex scores.
 * default both to be displayed

 = 1.3 =